 When I approach the officer asks, “You knew I’d follow, didn’t you?”

 About an hour later we’ve cleaned up the site, the dead are off to feed the pigs, and much of the booty is traded for food.
-The locals have no need for horses, and we’ve no need for them, so I look for the officer.
+The locals have no need for horses and we’ve no need for them at all, so I look for the officer.

 Finding the army officer in the tavern having a drink I sit down.
 He pours me a cup from his pitcher of watered wine.
 I say, “Thanks,” and take a sip.
 “I’ve got a problem which I think you’ll like solving for me.”
 He raises his eyebrows when he turns to me.
 “We ride ponies because they get through the forest with less trouble.
 We’ve no need for the ninety odd horses we’ve won.
 If I leave the horses and their tack with you will you see the value is credited against the taxes of the farms at Junction.”